tmarkovski/json-bbs-signatures/spec/spec.md

 ## Abstract

-This document explores potential use of [BBS+ Signatures](https://mattrglobal.github.io/bbs-signatures-spec/) with JSON data.
+This document explores potential use of [BBS+ signatures](https://mattrglobal.github.io/bbs-signatures-spec/) with JSON documents.
+It uses common JSON concepts and standards, such as JSON Schema, JSON Pointer and JSON Path, in contrast to the already established signature scheme that use Linked Data processors.

 ## Motivation